UNGA President Due In Pakistan On Monday - UrduPoint

 UNGA President Due In Pakistan On Monday

-"As UNGA president is coming here, I will present before him Pakistan's position on Indian Occupied Jammu and Kashmir (IOJ&K, which is suffering the worst human rights situation," the foreign minister said in a statement.
+“As the UNGA president-elect is coming here, I will present before him Pakistan’s position on Indian Occupied Jammu and Kashmir (IOJ&K, which is suffering the worst human rights situation,” the foreign minister said in a statement.

-Qureshi said he would apprise the UNGA President about the atrocities committed by Indian security forces in IOJ&K.
+Qureshi said he would apprise Ambassador Bozkir the atrocities committed by Indian security forces in IOJ&K.

-Tijjani Muhammad-Bande was elected the President of the 74th session of the UN General Assembly in June last.
+Ambassador Volkan Bozkir has been elected as the President of UNGA’s 75th session.

-Earlier, his predecessor UNGA President Maria Fernanda Espinosa also visited Pakistan in Januray last year.
+Earlier, UNGA President Maria Fernanda Espinosa visited Pakistan in January last year.

 About the visit of a foreign media delegation to Line of Control (LoC) in Chirikot Sector, he said the step was important to update the international representatives about the current situation in the held-Valley.